Dynamic D2D-Assisted Federated Learning over O-RAN: Performance Analysis, MAC Scheduler, and Asymmetric User Selection: Numerical Evaluation

-$\mathfrak{X}_2$ and $\Theta$ in~\eqref{eq:gen_conv} quantify data dissimilarity, where higher data dissimilarity increases the chance of local model bias with increased local SGD iterations and decreased mini-batch size.
 In Fig. \ref{fig:zeta2_epochs}, we vary local data dissimilarity and cross-FLU data heterogeneity to demonstrate their impact on the number of SGD iterations and mini-batch size across FLUs.
-This figure shows that when local data dissimilarity of FLUs $\Theta$ and dataset heterogeneity across FLUs $\mathfrak{X}_2$ are small, {\tt DCML} maximizes ML performance by having more local SGD iterations at FLUs and a smaller mini-batch.
-As $\Theta$ and $\mathfrak{X}_2$ increase, {\tt DCML} reduces the number of SGD iterations and increases the mini-batch size of FLUs to avoid model bias.
-Furthermore, the influence of $\mathfrak{X}_2$ and $\Theta$ on the ML convergence upper bound and the convergence behavior of our GP solver is depicted in Fig. \ref{fig:zeta2_epochs2}.
-As seen in the figure, larger values of $\mathfrak{X}_2$ and $\Theta$ result in slower convergence of the GP solver and a higher value for the ML convergence upper bound.
+This figure shows that when local data dissimilarity of FLUs $\Theta$ and dataset heterogeneity across FLUs $\mathfrak{X}_2$ are small, {\tt DCLM} maximizes ML performance by having more local SGD iterations at FLUs and a smaller mini-batch.
+Also, as $\Theta$ and $\mathfrak{X}_2$ increase, {\tt DCLM} reduces the number of SGD iterations and increases the mini-batch size of FLUs to avoid local model bias.
+Further, the influence of $\mathfrak{X}_2$ and $\Theta$ on the ML convergence upper bound and the convergence behavior of our GP solver is depicted in Fig. \ref{fig:zeta2_epochs2}, showing that larger values of $\mathfrak{X}_2$ and $\Theta$ result in slower convergence of the GP solver and a larger convergence bound.